Chaz Mostert got back on the winners’ list in Supercars in 2017 and led the way for what this year becomes Tickford Racing.

-Mostert was left with a broken leg, wrist and knee complications after the bone-crunching hit – but that didn’t slow him down, the young gun nabbing pole position on return in Adelaide last year.
+Mostert was left with a broken leg, wrist and knee complications and missed the rest of the season, but claimed pole position on his return at Adelaide in 2016.

 While he couldn’t add to his win tally that year, Mostert was one of the standout drivers in 2017, taking three victories and remaining in title contention until the Newcastle finale.

 Winning the PIRTEK Enduro Cup along the way with Steve Owen, Mostert ultimately took a career-best fifth in the championship.

 This year marks the eighth of Mostert’s relationship with the Ford squad, which signed him in 2011 while impressing with Miles Racing in the Dunlop Super2 Series.

 He narrowly missed the 2012 title, finishing third to Scott McLaughlin and Scott Pye largely due to points penalties, and was loaned out to Dick Johnson Racing to make his main game debut in ’13.

 Mostert took his maiden victory in just his 15th Supercars start with a stellar lights-to-flag win at Queensland Raceway that year.